4largecloves garlicpeeled and minced (about 3 tablespoons)

 Add the pork, eggs, garlic, ginger, green onions, carrot, jalapeño, soy sauce, sesame oil and hoisin to the panko.
 With your clean hands, mix very well until ingredients are incorporated evenly.

-Fill a small bowl with water.
+Fill a small bowl with water (this is so you can wet your hands before handling/rolling the meatballs -- it makes them less likely to stick and become tacky).
 Using a small (2-3 teaspoon ice cream scoop) measure out the meat and roll into balls.
 Place the meatballs onto the parchment paper.

 Bake for 10 minutes or until the meatballs are firm and set. (my meatballs measured 2 teaspoons each and it took 10 minutes… if your meatballs are larger, you may need to add 3-4 minutes to the cooking time.
 Test with your finger to see if it’s done — they should be firm to the touch.)